hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - using common management protocols to monitor and configure the network devices
   - northbound interfact (NBI)
     - intent API
+    - an abstraction of network functions with a programmable interface for <span style="color: #bb6600;">applications</span> to consume the network services and configure the network dynamically
     - SDN controller communicating w/ network service applications, the management solution
     - applications for network services, including network virtualization, dynamic virtual network provisioning, firewall monitoring, user identity management and access policy control
-    - typically RESTful APIs used to communicate between the SDN controller and the services and applications running over the network
+    - typically <span style="color: #bb6600;">RESTful APIs</span> used to communicate between the SDN controller and the services and applications running over the network
     - used for the orchestration and automation of the network components to align with the needs of different applications via SDN network programmability
     - basically the link between the applications and the SDN controller
     - applications can tell the network devices (physical or virtual) what type of resources they need